simonhdickson/simonhdickson.github.io/_posts/2017-03-22-dotnet-core-on-concourse.md

     file: HelloWorldDotNetCore/build.yml
 ```

+Now we have to tell Concourse about our pipeline so it knows what we want it to do:

 ```
 fly -t ci set-pipeline -c ci\pipeline.yml -p HelloWorldApp
 ```

-The pipeline starts diabled but following the console output to enable it.
+The pipeline starts disabled but following the console output to enable it.
 When you navigate to the pipeline in your browser you should see something like this:

 ![Concourse Dashboard](/assets/media/concourse/dashboard.png)

 You can see the output from each of the steps, trigger/cancel builds.
-However the UI is not fully fledged, most of the functionally of Concourse is only accessable using the API.
+However the UI is not fully fledged, most of the functionally of Concourse is only accessible using the API.

 ### Additional notes